jub0t/RoCAT/README.md

    --help, -h  show help
 ```

+Download this tool for your OS from the [Releases](https://github.com/jareer12/RoCAT/releases/tag/stable) tab.

 ## Usage

 When you run the CLI tool for the first time it will create a few new sub-directories, like `store` and `downloads` and `temp`.